afsh4ck/kalipwm/README.md

 ## Commands

-Note: On MacOS change Windows for Command
+Note: On MacOS change Windows for Command, and Alt for Option

 | Command                    | Description                                               |
 |---------------------------|-----------------------------------------------------------|